Bilup/scratch-paint/README.md

-# PenguinMod/PenguinMod-Paint
+# MistWarp/scratch-paint

-Modified version of scratch-paint from TurboWarp for use in PenguinMod.
+Modified version of scratch-paint from Turbowarp and PenguinMod for use in MistWarp.
 Uses @turbowarp/paper as it includes some nice fixes.

 ## License